 Get Stuff We Love

 The private equity company Advent Interntional purchased Charlotte Russe back in 2009 for $380 million, although it has faced an upward battle since trying to shed its debt.
-Founded in 1975, there are currently 500 Charlotte Russe stores.
+The San Diego-based mall chain had been in business since 1975.

 Sears, once the model of department stores and long an anchor in malls, filed for bankruptcy last year and announced it will close nearly 200 stores.

 That followed the news that Toys "R" Us would close all 735 of its stores after being in business for more than seven decades.